AdobeDocs/experience-platform.en/help/profile/ui/union-schema.md

 Selecting an individual identity from the list causes the displayed schema to automatically update as needed to display the identity field.
 This could include expanding multiple fields if the identity field is nested.

 The identity field is highlighted within the union schema and the details of the identity are displayed on the right-hand side of the screen.
-The details include a list of contributing schemas containing the identity field and you can drill down to find links to the datasets based on that schema.
+The details include a list of contributing schemas containing the identity field and you can drill down to find links to the datasets related to that schema which are ingesting data into the selected identity field.

 ![](../images/union-schema/union-schema-select-identity.png)